-In India, sports has seen exponential growth and is considered to be the next big opportunity.
+In India, sports has seen exponential growth and are considered to be the next big opportunity.
 Infrastructure acts as a sign of growth, and for sports in particular, infrastructure is the backbone of the sector.
-Sports tends to have an overall positive impact on the state of health, education and the economy at large, as it has been found by a large number of empirical studies.
-In the past few decades we have witnessed countries such as America, Australia and China invest heavily in the sports domain, especially at grassroot level to develop community sports complexes and facilities.
+Sports tend to have an overall positive impact on the state of health, education and the economy at large, as it has been found by a large number of empirical studies.
+In the past few decades, we have witnessed countries such as America, Australia and China invest heavily in the sports domain, especially at the grassroots level to develop community sports complexes and facilities.
 These facilities are available to their young population across schools, colleges and universities.
 This has aided these countries to be some of the chart leaders and global sporting powers in world games with their athletes being able to practice at state-of-the-art infrastructure facilities.

 Also Read: Managing Finance in Sports

 A flagship project of GOI, Khelo India focuses on the importance of sports in one’s life and that a fit and healthy individual is equal to a healthy society and a strong nation.
-It emphasizes that playing sports brings in team spirit, develops strategic and analytical thinking, pushes individuals towards their goals and taking risks.
+It emphasizes that playing sports brings in team spirit, develops strategic and analytical thinking, pushes individuals towards their goals and takes risks.
 Khelo India brings the youth of the country to the forefront.
-It offers top-notch infrastructure with high level training.
+It offers top-notch infrastructure with high-level training.

-Khelo India project is divided into 12 verticals, some which are:
+The Khelo India project is divided into 12 verticals, some of which are:

 – Sports for Women

 – Physical fitness of school children, and more.

 There are high-powered sports committees set up that scout for talented players across these verticals and offer annual financial assistance of INR 5 lakh per annum for 8 years.